 The Sydney University Boat Club was established in 1860.
 The club, together with the women's rowing club, competes as Sydney University in the Club, State and National Championships and includes members of the Australian squad.

-For the past few years Sydney University has been the leading competitive rowing club in New South Wales.
-The club has won the Honours Trophy at the NSW Championships for the scoring most points at the championships for the last nine years.
+For the past few years Sydney University has been the leading competitive rowing club in New South Wales and one of the leading competitive clubs in Australia .
+The club has won the Honours Trophy at the NSW Championships for the scoring most points at the championships for the last nine of the last ten years.

 The club runs an elite program for men and women currently located at the University of NSW Boatshed on Tarban Creek at Gladesville.
 Intermediate and Talent ID programs are also provided, and are based at the women's boatshed at Glebe.
 The club competes in New South Wales Rowing Association Competitions including NSW State Championships in February and Australian Rowing Championships in March.
 The club also competes in the annual Australian Boat Race against Melbourne University in late October and in the Australian University Championships in September.

 Keen to find out more about the Boat club?